 Medtronic will not share your personal information collected from this website with an unrelated third-party without your permission, except as otherwise provided in this Privacy Statement.

 In the ordinary course of business, we will share some personal information with companies that we hire to perform services or functions on our behalf.
 For example, we may use different vendors or suppliers to ship you products that you order on our website.
 In these cases, we provide the vendor with information to process your order such as your name and mailing address.
 In cases in which we share your personal information with a third party vendor, we will not authorize them to keep, disclose or use your information with others except for the purpose of providing the services we asked them to provide.

 We may be legally compelled to release your personal information in response to a court order, subpoena, search warrant, law or regulation.
 We may cooperate with law enforcement authorities in investigating and prosecuting website visitors who violate our rules or engage in behavior which is harmful to other visitors (or illegal).

 We may disclose your personal information to third parties if we feel that the disclosure is necessary to:

 Please note: In addition to the ways that we may keep, disclose, and use information described in this Privacy Statement, we also may keep, disclose, and use personal information in ways that we believe are consistent with FDA and other governmental guidance, directions, regulations, and laws, including HIPAA, where applicable.

-If you visit our web site to read or download information, such as information about a health condition or about one of our products, we may collect certain information about you from your computer.
-This information is collected from your computer's web browser.
+If you visit our website to read or download information, such as information about a health condition or about one of our products, we may collect certain information about you from your computer or mobile device.
 This information may include:

 For more information on third-party advertising-related cookies and how to opt out of some cookies as you choose, see the descriptions and links below.